nplan-io/ml_paper_club/README.md

 - If you want to speak, use the 'raise hand' option.
 There will be a moderator watching out for people who want to speak.
 - If you have a question, post it in the chat and the speaker will answer it for you.

+Bear in mind that these meetings are recorded for dissemination purposes.

 ## Next meetup's paper ##

 [09/04/2020] [link] Carlos presents: Ashukha, A., Lyzhov, A., Molchanov, D., & Vetrov, D. (2020).
 [Pitfalls of In-Domain Uncertainty Estimation and Ensembling in Deep Learning.](https://arxiv.org/pdf/2002.06470.pdf) arXiv preprint arXiv:2002.06470.